Higher-categorical combinatorics of configuration spaces of Euclidean space

 Consider the $\infty$-category $\cS{\sf trat}^{\sf ref}$ underlying the topological category in which an object is a stratified space and the space of morphisms is that of \emph{refinements}.

-\begin{definition}[3.6.1 in \cite{AFT}] A map of stratified spaces $(X \to P) \xra{f} (Y \to Q)$ is a \emph{refinement} if $f$ is a homeomorphism between the underlying topological spaces, and if for each $p \in P$ the restriciton of $f$ to each stratum $X_p$ is an embedding into $Y$. \end{definition}
+\begin{definition}[Def.
+3.6.1, \cite{AFT}] A map of stratified spaces $\left(X \to P\right) \xra{f} \left(Y \to Q\right)$ is a \emph{refinement} if $f$ is a homeomorphism between the underlying topological spaces, and if for each $p \in P$ the restriction of $f$ to each stratum $X_p$ is an embedding into $Y$. \end{definition}

 Section~\S6.6 of~\cite{AFR} constructs the \emph{open cylinder} functor between $\infty$-categories

 which is an equivalence on spaces of objects.
 Theorem~6.6.15 of~\cite{AFR} verifies that this functor is a monomorphism.
 So each refinement between stratified spaces defines a morphism in $\Bun$.
 As a matter of notation, a morphism in $\Bun$ that is in the image of this functor is called a \emph{refinement}; the $\infty$-category of \emph{refinement arrows} in $\Bun$ is the full $\infty$-subcategory